dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

 Introduction
 ------------

-The IO library’s printing modules provide an interface that outputs an object in Dylan literal syntax if the object can be represented as a Dylan literal, and otherwise, outputs the object in an implementation-dependent manner.
+The IO library's printing modules provide an interface that outputs an object in Dylan literal syntax if the object can be represented as a Dylan literal, and otherwise, outputs the object in an implementation-dependent manner.
 There are two functions, :func:`print`